jsenv/core/readme.md

 # Jsenv iconic features

 - Relies on standard, see [Native features used by jsenv](#Native-features-used-by-jsenv).
-  - Dispensable by default: As long as your code use only standards, jsenv can be removed and code still runs.
+  - Dispensable by default: as long as your code use only standards, jsenv can be removed and code still runs.
-  - Compile when mandatory: If code can be executed without compilation, source files are used.
+  - Compiles when mandatory: if code can be executed without compilation, source files are used.
 - Test files and regular files have more in common.
 They are easier to understand and debug.
 - Developer experience: things where carefully crafted to get explicit and coherent apis.